2015 Chicago Pride Parade Information

 Buy online, at retail locations or at Ventra Vending Machines in 'L' stations*

-New cards cost $5 at machines, refundable as value with registration within 90 days; available free with minimum load at retailers until July 7, 2014.
+New cards cost $5 at machines, refundable as value with registration within 90 days.

 With a Ventra Card, you can load value (money for regular fares) or passes at vending machines.
-You can also do this online (including from mobile phones) at ventrachicago.com or at more than 1,300 retailers (including drugstores and currency exchanges).
+You can also do this online (including from mobile phones) at ventrachicago.com or at about 1,300 retailers (including drugstores and currency exchanges).

 A Ventra Card can pay for up to 7 people, traveling together, at once.
 If you're also paying for children 7-11 years of age, ask for assistance in paying a Children's Reduced Fare.